zksecurity/mina-credentials/spec/design.md

 is outweighed by the following benefits:

 - Allow use of existing infrastructure for key management.
-  Including hardware enclaves and the ability to authortize presentations efficiently using MPC: authortization requires the parties to threshold sign using Schnorr.
+  Including hardware enclaves and the ability to authorize presentations efficiently using MPC: authorization requires the parties to threshold sign using Schnorr.
   An untrusted party can be asked to compute the actual proof at the cost of privacy.

-- Out-sourcing the computation of the presentation proof is possible at the cost of privacy: the user must reveal the credential and the context to the prover, but the prover cannot impersonate the user or change the intented action.
+- Out-sourcing the computation of the presentation proof is possible at the cost of privacy: the user must reveal the credential and the context to the prover, but the prover cannot impersonate the user or change the intended action.
   This is useful in scenarios where the prover is a resource-constrained device.

 - A compromise of the credential object itself does not allow impersonation.